sassoftware/ci360-helm-charts/tools/marketing-ai/README.md

      ```
      **Important:** Helm v3.18.XX or v3.19.XX is required for this deployment.
 Verify that the output starts with v3.18.1 (for example, v3.18.1+gXXXXXXX).

-     If the version is not v3.18.1 (or Helm is not installed), use the following commands to install the correct version:
+     If Helm is not installed, use the following commands to install the correct version:

      ```sh
      curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3